0xA2/0xA2.github.io/_posts/2021-03-26-Enigma Machine.md

 <img class="center" src="/assets/images/enigma3.jpg">

 <p>To decode an Enigma message, the receiver needed to know the exact settings of the rotors and the plugboard.
 The Germans changed these settings every day, which meant that the Allies had to break the code every day.
-The codebreakers at Bletchley Park in England, led by Alan Turing, were able to break the Enigma code by using a combination of mathematics, statistics, and a lot of hard work.</p>
+The codebreakers at Bletchley Park in England, led by Alan Turing, were able to break the Enigma code by using a combination of mathematics, statistics, and a lot of hard work.
+You can find an implementation of the Enigma Machine, specifically <a href="https://github.com/0xA2/Enigma-Machine"><b> Enigma I, on my github. </b></a></p>

 <p></p>